Oceaneering International: Global Operations

+Remote Operations

 The company operates Onshore Remote Operations Centers (OROCs) in Stavanger (Norway), Morgan City (United States), Aberdeen (United Kingdom), and Macaé (Brazil).
 These facilities support remote piloting of subsea vehicles and provide services such as underwater inspections, rig positioning, and asset monitoring.

 Oceaneering Entertainment Systems

 The Oceaneering Entertainment Systems (OES) was a division of Oceaneering International that developed educational and entertainment technology, such as the Shuttle Launch Experience at the Kennedy Space Center Visitor Complex in Florida.
 It was based in Orlando, Florida, with an additional site in Hanover, Maryland.

 OES was formed in 1992 following Oceaneering International’s acquisition of Eastport International, Inc., a company specializing in underwater remotely operated vehicles (ROVs).
 Eastport had recently been contracted by Universal Studios Florida to redesign and build the animatronic sharks for its Jaws attraction.
 The original animatronics, ride system and control system had malfunctioned, causing the attraction to close soon after its grand opening.
 After the acquisition, themed attraction work was moved to the new OES division, which completed the Jaws contract.

 Over the years, OES developed motion-based dark ride vehicles for attractions such as Transformers: The Ride at Universal Studios Florida, Justice League: Battle for Metropolis at Six Flags parks, Antarctica: Empire of the Penguin at SeaWorld, and Speed of Magic at Ferrari World Abu Dhabi, among others.
 It has also produced animatronics for Universal Studios' Jurassic Park and Jaws rides and provided custom show-action equipment for various entertainment projects, including Revenge of the Mummy at Universal Studios Orlando, and Curse of DarKastle at Busch Gardens Williamsburg.

 OES received several Themed Entertainment Association (THEA) Awards, including the award for the Revolution Tru-Trackless ride system in 2014, for Transformers: The Ride 3-D at Universal Studios Hollywood and Singapore in 2013, and for Shuttle Launch Experience in 2008.

 In May 2025, Oceaneering Entertainment Systems was acquired by Falcon's Beyond.